 Letters will only look 3D if you give them a shadow, and in order to cast a shadow, the letters need to be thick.
 So, start by drawing out a short phrase using thick letters.
 If you’re pressed for time, you can type out your phrase in a word processing program, print, and trace the letters.
 If you’d like to write at a more leisurely pace, try writing your own letters (preferably aided by pencil guidelines), as I’ve done here.

 Remember that it takes some time to draw 3D letters.
 For efficiency’s sake, it’s always best to commit to a couple of words versus a full sentence.
-I chose “EAT MORE KALE” because that’s exactly what I need to do!
-My garden is overrun with it.
+I chose “EAT MORE KALE” because it’s a short, playful phrase.

 2. Add Dimension